aplteam/Tatin/docs/PackageConfiguration.md

 All of them are niladic functions because that's how we emulate constants in APL.

 [^id]: A package ID consists of `{group}-{name}-{major.{minor}.{patch}`
-[^version]: A version is built from the major number, the minor number and the version number,
+[^version]: A version is built from the major number, the minor number and the version number, optionally followed by a build number